ishimi8/ishimi8.github.io/projects/project-1.md

 Later on the TA had showed the class a very optimal way of doing the assignment and it showed me that I should probably start thinking of smarter ways to code things rather than brute force it.

-For more information and a more basic implementation of tic tac toe in java : https://www.geeksforgeeks.org/tic-tac-toe-game-in-java/
+For more information about this project : https://github.com/ishimi8/Inverse-Tic-Tac-Toe